MarcusWolschon/osmeditor4android/documentation/docs/help/en/Opening hours.md

 ### Main menu button

 * __Add rule__: add a new rule.
+* __Add rule for holidays__: add a new rule for a holiday together with a state change.
 * __Add rule for 24/7__: add a rule for an object that is always open, the opening hours specification doesn't support any other sub values for 24/7 however we do allow adding of higher level selectors (for example year ranges).
 * __Load template__: load an existing template.
 * __Save to template__: save the current opening hours value as a template for future use.